iamfaisalh/estimate-builder/README.md

 - `cd` into the server directory
 - Create a file called `.env` then copy and paste the code below.
 Replace <YOUR_CONNECTION_STRING> with your MongoDB connection string
   - Connection string example `mongodb://localhost:27017/mydb`
+  - Note : Make sure MongoDB is already running in the background.
+Using the connection string `mongodb://localhost:27017/mydb` will automatically create a database called "mydb" (if it does not exist) when you run the server

 ```
 ALLOWED_ORIGINS="http://localhost:3000"